erichoang/criminal-network-visualization/visualizer/documentation/visualizer_doc.md

 <p style="text-align: center;"> <i>Applying social influence analysis using pagerank on a network</i> </p>

-Social influence is visualized by using the nodes opacity: The darker a node, the stronger is its influence in the network according to the applied algorithm.
+Social influence is visualized by using the node's opacity: The darker a node, the stronger its influence in the network according to the applied algorithm.